 Renovated and redesigned as a stylish luxury hotel and spa, the Adriana Marina (4*) hotel's amenities are as diverse as its view, which combines the cathedral, the yacht harbour and the bay.
 Contemporary interior design meets with comfort and timeless views from the balconies here.
 Perched on the promenade, facing the old city centre, our hotel is Croatia's first and only member of the Leading Small Hotels of the World.
 The luxurious Sensorí spa offers therapeutic and aesthetic treatments, massage, and a wide range of programs including yoga and nature excursions.
 The rooftop terrace features a heated, indoor pool and a spectacular sky bar and lounge area.
 There is air conditioning throughout the hotel, satellite TV in the rooms, facilities for guests with disabilities and free wireless internet access for everyone.

-Enjoy a private 3-hour guided walking tour of the historical city of Hvar.
+Enjoy a private guided walking tour of the historical city of Hvar.
 Since the island of Hvar lies in the heart of all the main sea routes since ancient times, many different cultures left their traces to the present day.
-Your guide will take you for a stroll through the largest square in Dalmatia.
+Your guide will take you through the largest square in Dalmatia.
 It is ringed by grand palaces and beautiful historic edifices, such as the town loggia and the Gothic and Renaissance palaces, most impressively the Cathedral of St. Stephen.
 Its graceful 17th century bell tower is the most beautiful element in the skyline of the town.
 You will continue to the mighty Arsenal, a 13th century warehouse that today houses Hvar theatre.
-A stroll through narrow streets of the town, along the waterfront promenade will take you to the Franciscan Monastery, a former retreat for sailors from the 15th century.
 After the tour of the town, you may wish to visit the Hvar Fortress, a 16th century citadel built in the time of the Venetian rule.
 Perched on a hill above the ramparts, it dominates over the town and offers spectacular views of Hvar and the Pakleni islands.
-Even though there is a 25 minute walk up to the top, the stunning views make is all worthwhile.
-Cost includes entrance fees.
+Entrance fees are included.

-Meet your skipper for a private cruise around Pakleni Islands, a breathtaking archipelago with lush vegetation, beautiful bays and intact nature.
-A chain of eleven playful islets watches over the entrance to Hvar port and shine like the jewels in the monarch’s crown.
-Enjoy the azure waves, sandy coves surrounded by pine forests, endless fields of lavender and gentle breeze scented by aromatic herbs.
+Today you will meet your skipper for a private cruise around the Pakleni Islands, a breathtaking archipelago with lush vegetation, beautiful bays, and intact nature.
+A chain of eleven playful islets watch over the entrance to the port in Hvar.
+Enjoy the azure waves, sandy coves surrounded by pine forests, endless fields of lavender, and gentle breezes scented by aromatic herbs.
 Should you wish, you can stop for a swim in one of the hidden bays you will discover along the way.
-Therest of the day is at your leisure.
+The rest of the day is at leisure.

-Meet your skipper for a private motor boat transfer to the island of Korcula.
-On your way, succumb to temptation and dive into the translucent waters of the Adriatic!
-Discover the quaint harbours and the secluded coves that will surely your breath away…
+This morning you will meet your skipper for a private motor boat transfer to the island of Korcula.
+On your way, succumb to temptation and dive into the translucent waters of the Adriatic.
+Discover the quaint harbours and the secluded coves that will surely your breath away.

 Enjoy a half day privately guided walking tour of the Old Town of Korcula today.
 This secluded part of the world is known as the home town of Marco Polo – the first world traveler.
 This is where his silk road began.
 With more than 2000 years of history, the former Greek colony of the “Black Korčula” (Korkyra Melaina) resisted the sieges of centuries and remained a living monument.
 Through the narrow cobblestone streets you will come to the Cathedral of St. Marko, an architectural masterpiece in Gothic and Renaissance style.
 Its construction is an admirable testimony of the artistry of the local stone masons and the excellent adamant stone of the island.
 The Cathedral’s abbatial collection abounds with exhibits from Greek and Roman period, as well as with peculiar artifacts of recent history.